Freakwill/pyrimidine/paper/paper.md

 And if $s$ is a container, then $T(s)=\{T(a)\}$ by default where $T(a)$ is pre-defined.

 ### Metaclasses
-We define the metaclass `System` to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.
+The metaclass `System` is defined to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.

-`Container` is a super-metaclass of `System` for creating containers.
+`Container` is the super-metaclass of `System` for creating containers.

 There are mainly two types of containers: list-like and tuple-like, where the former implies that all elements in the container are of the same type, while the later has no such restriction.